borntyping/borntyping.github.io/books.md

 They appear in order of preference, while other entries on this list are sorted alphabetically.
 Only the first book in a series is listed, except for special cases, but the entire series usually carries the same recommendation.

-I've avoided including well known works in this list in the hopes of it remaining useful as a list of new books and media to recommend to friends.

-Content marked with a † contains content that may be distressing, beyond that which you might normally find in fantasy or science fiction.
+Content marked with a † contains content that may be distressing, beyond that which you might normally find in average fantasy or science fiction books.

 ## Books